iSEE Congress 2025:

 Panelists:

-- Vijay Singh, Agricultural and Biological Engineering, Illinois, “Catalyzing the Development of Innovative Bioprocessing Technology”
+- Vijay Singh, Agricultural and Biological Engineering, University of Illinois Urbana-Champaign, “Catalyzing the Development of Innovative Bioprocessing Technology”

-1:15 p.m. — Panel 3: Envisioning a Circular Economy in Plastics and Transition to Biomaterials and Biochemicals
+1:15 p.m. — Panel 3: Envisioning a Circular Economy in Plastics: Transitioning from Fossil-based Feedstocks to Alternative Bioresources

 Focus Statement: The ubiquitous nature of plastics in today’s economy and their persistence throughout our environments makes them a target for reduction and removal.
-How does policy and practice lead to externalities linked to today’s plastics?
-Can alternative feedstocks replace fossil fuels in the plastic economy?
+How do current policies and practices shape environmental and social externalities linked to today’s fossil fuel-based plastics?
+Can alternative bioresources, biomaterials, and biochemicals play in reducing reliance on oil and creating a more circular plastic economy?

 Panelists:

-- Becca Taylor, Agricultural and Consumer Economics, Illinois, “How Economic Policy can Drive Consumer Behavior Toward Single-use Plastics”
+- Becca Taylor, Agricultural and Consumer Economics, University of Illinois Urbana-Champaign, “How Economic Policy can Drive Consumer Behavior Away from Single-use Plastics”

-- Erin Webb, Circular Bioeconomy Systems Convergent Research Initiative, Oak Ridge National Laboratory, “Decarbonizing Auto Manufacturing in Tennessee”
+- Erin Webb, Circular Bioeconomy Systems Convergent Research Initiative, Oak Ridge National Laboratory, “Advancing Circular Bioeconomy Systems: A Southeast Regional Testbed”

 2:45 p.m. — Panel 4: Carbon Reduction Strategies for a Net Zero Economy

-Focus Statement: Addressing climate change may be best addressed by focusing on the most demonstrable symptom of the problem—carbon dioxide and other greenhouse gasses in the atmosphere.
+Focus Statement: Climate change may be best addressed by focusing on the most demonstrable symptom of the problem — carbon dioxide and other greenhouse gasses in the atmosphere.
 Can they be removed and stored permanently?
 Where can they be stored?
 Or can excess greenhouse gasses be captured and used to create other products?

 Panelists:

-- Emily Heaton, Crop Sciences, Illinois, “Expanded Growth of Perennial Grasses can Help Soak Up Carbon”
+- Emily Heaton, Crop Sciences, University of Illinois Urbana-Champaign, “Expanded Growth of Perennial Grasses can Help Soak Up Carbon”

-- Steve Lewis, Vice President Technology and Innovation, POET (invited) “Strategies to achieve Zero-Carbon Bioproducts”
+- Steve Lewis, Vice President Technology and Innovation, POET, “Strategies to achieve Zero-Carbon Bioproducts”